 - I don’t want my posture to get worse!

-- I’m starting to experience pain and don’t want to become disabled.
-(Catastrophizing is common with a new diagnosis).
+- I’m starting to experience pain and don’t want to make it worse.

 - I don’t know what I’m supposed to do or what not to do.

 - I want to avoid surgery.

 Don’t worry!
 I’ll teach you tools and strategies to protect your spine and improve your posture.
 There are ways you can slow progression, stay strong and feel more confident you are doing all you can to limit progression.

 Children and Adolescents

 Most kids find out they have scoliosis from an MD or you, their parent.
-Depending on your kid, their age, sex, and the severity of their curve, how they respond could go a number of ways.
-Some kids are unfazed, but for others it can feel devastating!
+Depending on your child, their age, sex, and the severity of their curve, how they respond could go a number of ways.
+Some kids are unfazed, but for others a diagnosis of scoliosis may feel devastating!
 These kids will need a team of support.

-Early management is key!
+Early management is key.
 Many doctors, even those who work with spinal dysfunction, don’t specialize in scoliosis and are not aware of best practices for conservative management.
 Research is evolving.